-To better illustrate the letters, let us show only part of the sign of this historic Modenese store.
-The word “Coffee” is enough to appreciate the cheerful, eye-catching gait of that cursive, which remains the same even for the missing word, ” Torrefazione.”
-The teaching of handwriting is stagnant in schools today, and fewer and fewer young people are able to write well.
-No one except calligraphers – a tribe gathering more and more followers of all ages – would ever be able to exhibit cursive with a swaying rhythm like this.
+No one except calligraphers – a tribe gathering more and more followers of all ages – would ever be able to write with a swinging rhythm like this.
 Although these letters are drawn and not written, they come across as absolutely spontaneous in gesture and freshness.
-They are subtle and threadlike, but their delicacy is amply reinforced by the black thread that surrounds them and, even more, by the singular choice of deep red shadows.
+They are subtle and threadlike, but their delicacy is amply reinforced by their black outline and, much more, by the good idea of deep red shadows.

 The owner, Mrs. Alessandra Pedrazzi, relates that the store was opened in 1904 and that her father bought it in 1968.
-The sign dates back to the mid-1950s and, like at least two others that still exist in the Modena area, is signed Vetreria Marisaldi Modena.
+The sign dates back to the mid-1950s and, like at least two others that still exist in the Modena area, this Italian signs are signed Vetreria Marisaldi Modena.

 Address: Via Albinelli 9

 Writing: cursive with hairline and shadow